spaceman03/spaceman03/README.md

 ## Hi there 👋
-I'm an incoming Year 3 student at NTU majoring in Data Science and Artificial Intelligence.
+I'm a Year 3 student at NTU majoring in Data Science and Artificial Intelligence.
 I am willing to learn and am currently learning more about data science out of school through online courses.

 ### 🌱 I'm currently learning